 Yes, there are the little nooks and crannies dotted around but this is a public pool and so has a very open feel to it.
 The pools are filled with other people.
 And other peoples kids.
 Unless you go off season (avoid January if possible, New Zealand summer holidays) you are likely to have to share.

-Yes, I know that this was also a pro, but you have to remember, with convenience comes the smell of deep-fried food.
-It’s a little off-putting when you’re trying to pretend you are Signory Weaver in her gorilla sanctuary and all you can think of is chip fat.
+- Yes, I know that this was also a pro, but you have to remember, with convenience comes the smell of deep-fried food.
+It’s a little off-putting when you’re trying to pretend you are Signory Weaver in her gorilla sanctuary and all you can smell is chip fat.
+Not the most romantic of smells.

 Kerosene Creek is situated 35 minutes from Rotorua (in the opposite direction to the other ones).
 Take SH5.
 Turn off at Walotapu Road and continue down the gravel path for about 2km.